Boat Rental Spain

 Moving south and west out of Catalonia and into Castillian Spain, we now enter The Costa Blanca

-Along with a big mix of Europeans on holiday particularly around areas like Benidorm, Alicante and Torrevieja there's plenty more to see here.
+Along with a big mix of Europeans on vacation particularly around areas like Benidorm, Alicante and Torrevieja there's plenty more to see here.
 What about the Moorish castles built during the Grenadine Caliphate and the Misteri d'Elx?
 What about the world class art?
 You will find paella by the bucket if you want, but there's better food to be had!

 In summer the sailing can be just off the scale with F3-4 breezes .

 Literally the 'Hot Coast', the Costa Calida is not just full of beautiful people.
-With the legendary seafaring city of Cartagena at its centre, the Costa Calida has so much history you could drown in it, escaping the world at home as you see, feel and taste some of the best that Spain has to offer.
+With the legendary seafaring city of Cartagena at its center, the Costa Calida has so much history you could drown in it, escaping the world at home as you see, feel and taste some of the best that Spain has to offer.

-With the thousand year old city at its centre and supporting towns to the east and west, this stretch of the Spanish coast has a deep and rich history that has in part been supported with Spain's interests in South America.
+With the thousand year old city at its center and supporting towns to the east and west, this stretch of the Spanish coast has a deep and rich history that has in part been supported with Spain's interests in South America.
 The Romans got there long before the conquistadors left to find their fortune and today you will bring home memories of an area that is just about as 'Spanish' as you can get.

 Its climate is very hot in summer so perhaps better to visit outside the peak season of July/August.
 That said you will be drawn to its beautiful shores and secluded coves with fantastic people time and again as so many others are.